 Amy had hoped to start a hairdressing course this month but has been in hospital since she took the drug with friends.

-Medics at the Queen Elizabeth University Hospital warned Tricia that Amy was critically ill on life support and her temperature had soared so high it was feared she would die.
+support and her temperature had soared so high it was feared she would

 For weeks the mum sat by Amy’s bedside reading stories and singing to her as her condition slowly stabilised.

-A couple of weeks after squeezing her mum’s hand, she opened her eyes and tried to speak.
-It was a major breakthrough for the family but it was apparent that there was severe damage to her brain.
+her eyes and tried to speak.
+It was a major breakthrough for the family

 Amy is now recovering in a neuro-rehabilitation unit and her speech and movement is improving.